Sardine Run – Dive into the chaos of South Africa!

 The Sardine Run takes place annually in June and July.
 The rest of the year, though, you can dive with sharks in South Africa at Aliwal Shoal.

-Snorkelers beware!
-This trip can also be done very well as a non-diver, because during the Sardine Run you will mainly be snorkeling (due to fast moving baitballs).
+Snorkelers beware – this trip is also suitable for non-divers, as the Sardine Run is almost exclusively snorkeling (because of the fast moving baitballs).
 So you don’t dive, but you snorkel?
 Then this one is also for you!
 Ask us about the (reduced) price for snorkelers.

 Play Video